sshalhou/DavisRunIITauTau/AnalysisRunII/Analysis/README.txt

 -i specify name of FlatTuple root file or txt file containing list of root files.
 The txt file must be in the Analysis directory and list files as (“<path>/<file.root>”)

 -o specify list of operations to be performed.
 Must escape spaces with backslashes if using more than one operation.

+-d specify path where output from the job will go

 Example:

-python operation_submit.py -c -t "PASSCUTS/FlatTuple" -i “/eos/uscms/store/user/gfunk/MonoH_Backgrounds/FlatTuple_Wjets.root” -o generateH2TauSyncTree\ histogramLeptonQuantities
+python operation_submit.py -c -t "PASSCUTS/FlatTuple" -i “/eos/uscms/store/user/gfunk/MonoH_Backgrounds/FlatTuple_Wjets.root” -o generateH2TauSyncTree\ histogramLeptonQuantities -d /eos/uscms/store/user/gfunk/NewTest

 or

-python operation_submit.py -c -t "PASSCUTS/FlatTuple" -i rootFiles.txt -o generateH2TauSyncTree\ histogramLeptonQuantities
+python operation_submit.py -c -t "PASSCUTS/FlatTuple" -i rootFiles.txt -o generateH2TauSyncTree\ histogramLeptonQuantities -d /eos/uscms/store/user/gfunk/NewTest